jimmymills/llmfunctionclient/README.md

 ```

 When this is run, the following happens under the hood:
-1. The two message specified here will be submitted to the LLM Client
+1. The two messages specified here will be submitted to the LLM Client
-2. The LLM Client responds with a tool call for "get_weather"
+2. The LLM Client responds with a tool called for "get_weather"
 3. The get_weather function is called and the result is appended as a message
 4. The LLM Client is called again with the function result.
 5. The LLM Client Responds with an informed answer.